 Harrogate and its surrounding market towns are surging in popularity thanks to their local produce and artisanal products.
-You can sample local delicacies then check out Harrogate’s boutiques and cafés, steps from the hotel – Bettys Tea Room is a favourite.
+Sample local delicacies and then check out Harrogate’s boutiques and cafés, steps from the hotel – Bettys Tea Room is a favourite.
 Top nearby towns in North Yorkshire include Ripon, which has a gorgeous Gothic cathedral, and Knaresborough, whose market dates back to 1310.

 Harrogate was once a popular spa town where travellers would gather to drink and bathe in healing spring waters.
-6 minutes’ walk from the hotel, the Royal Pump Museum, set in an 1842 spa building, describes the types of treatments that were in vogue at the time.
-You can pretend you’re a wealthy Victorian as you soak in the 1896 Turkish Baths, which have been thoroughly restored, 4 minute walks.
+The Royal Pump Museum, set in an 1842 spa building, just a six-minute walk away, describes the types of treatments that were in vogue at the time.
+You can pretend you’re a wealthy Victorian as you soak in the 1896 Turkish Baths, which have been thoroughly restored, a four-minute walk.